 How To Teach Drums (and make a living!)

 Teaching drums is a great way to earn an income as a professional drummer.
-Not only can it pay well, but it is also a great excuse for being at the drums all day and you will constantly be pushed by your students to stay on top of your game.
-A well rounded teacher will have knowledge on a plethora of drumming topics so that they can impart the most accurate information possible onto their students, and they will be passionate about what they do, so to inspire their students to reach their maximum potential.
-Drum teachers need the patience to look at each student as an individual, thus giving them the instruction they need...........
+Not only can it pay well, but it is also a great excuse for being at the drums all day.
+A well rounded teacher will have knowledge on a plethora of drumming topics so that they can impart the most accurate information possible onto their students.
+They will be passionate about what they do, so to inspire their students to reach their maximum potential.

 What you’ll need to get started

-The most important items when you are teaching are drum sets and drumsticks.
-From there you’ll need some learning materials, such as method books, exercise sheets, and online resources, as well as manuscript paper for notating and transcribing.
+The most important items you need to teach drum lessons is a drum set and some drumsticks.
+From there you’ll need learning materials, such as method books, exercise sheets, and online resources, as well as manuscript paper for notating and transcribing.
 A metronome, either a physical one of a phone app, is important as well.

-I also recommend having a subscription service to a streaming service so you can easily find and catalogue the songs that your students are working on, and do categorical research into types of music you would like to learn more about.
+Subscribing to a streaming service is also recommended, so you can easily find and catalogue the songs that your students are working on, and do categorical research into types of music you would like to learn more about.
 I have two Spotify playlists that I use for my students.
 One is a playlist with all of the songs my students are working on, by their own choice.
 Usually I don't have the sheet music for these songs and we work on them with my cheat-sheet method and learning them by ear.
-The second playlist are songs that I have chosen that I also have either transcribed or that I have found online.
-So these are songs that we work on learning as accurately as possible.
-We analyze the song and the music, looking for themes, and trying to find groupings in the drumming that will help you to memorize the music more easily.
+The second playlist are songs that I have chosen that I have transcriptions for, which we analyze the song and the music, looking for themes, and trying to find groupings in the drumming that will help you to memorize the music more easily.

 Earplugs are uber important as well!